predictive-technology-laboratory/sensus/DocFX/articles/push-notifications.md

 ## Conclusion
 If the above steps are successful, your Sensus protocol should now receive push notification support when installed and started on participant devices.

+# FCM-only

+1. Add Firebase iOS project.
+Download the `GoogleServices-Info.plist` file that is created and replace the existing one within the Sensus.iOS project.
+1. Project settings -> Service accounts -> Generate new private key (keep safe).
+1. pip install --upgrade google-api-python-client (should be at least version 4.1.3).